SethBodine/audit-tools/README.md

 * kubeaudit  `kubeaudit`

 ## Recent Changes
-- Prowler now supports Azure and AWS - new in [v3](https://github.com/prowler-cloud/prowler/tree/3.0.0)
+- Added kubeaudit, testssl, trufflehog, and AzureHound

 ## How?
 Historically docker was the go to, however, due to the licensing changes, podman is now the recommended approach to the build.
 Check out the [wiki](https://github.com/SethBodine/docker/wiki/Home/) for further information